lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-hips.rst

 **Targeted learning level:** beginner

 **Introduction:**
-This tutorial demonstrates how to manipulate the coverage chart and HiPS map panel in the Portal results tab.
+This tutorial demonstrates how to use the coverage chart and HiPS map panel in the Portal results tab.

 Terminology: